Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Conformal Transformation of the Waveguide

 \end{assumption} This assumption give us an approximation of the conformal transformation $\Phi$ introduced in Proposition \ref{propconfmap} by neglecting the contributions of $\e^{1-1/p} A^\e_1(u)$ and $\e^{3/2-1/p} A^\e_2(u)$.
 However, this assumption will not change the overall results of this paper because the contributions of the correctors $\e^{1-1/p} A^\e_1(u)$ (resp. $\e^{3/2-1/p} A^\e_2(u)$) are too small with respect to $\se$ (resp. $\e$) to produce any significant effects.
 In Assumption \ref{hyp1} we keep only the terms which produce significant effects.

-We can remark that \eqref{zo2} illustrates the fact that $z(u,0)$ is closed to the identity map (since $V^\e_s$ is defined by \eqref{randompert}) but where the small corrector comes from the conformal transform.
-The same remark holds for \eqref{xo2}, at the boundary of the domain $D_{0}$, $x(u,0)$ is closed to the original free surface $V^\e_s$ but also with a small corrector coming from the conformal transformation of the domain.
+We can remark that \eqref{zo2} illustrates the fact that $z(u,0)$ is closed to the identity map (since $V^\e_s$ is defined by \eqref{randompert}) but where the small correction comes from the conformal transform.
+The same remark holds for \eqref{xo2}, at the boundary of the domain $D_{0}$, $x(u,0)$ is closed to the original free surface $V^\e_s$ but also with a small correction.

-Finally, we describe in the following proposition the asymptotic behavior of the real and imaginary part of the conformal transformation given by \eqref{conformmap} under Assumption \ref{hyp1}. \begin{prop} $\forall p>2$, we have
+Finally, we describe in the following proposition the asymptotic behavior of the real and imaginary part of the conformal transformation given by \eqref{conformmap} under Assumption \ref{hyp1}. \begin{prop} For all $p>2$, we have

 and

 where $C$ is a deterministic constant independent of $\e$. \end{prop} Proposition \ref{asymptconf} means, as expected, that the conformal transformation is closed to the identity map since the amplitude of the surface fluctuations are small.
 The proof of Proposition \ref{asymptconf} is given in Section \ref{proofasymptconf}.